shahmirthesquid/AutoGarden/README.md

- Hardware Requirements:
+ # Hardware Requirements:

  This is just what I used, the code could easily be adapted to work with different setups

- -NodeMCU 1.0 ESP-12E (Or ESP8266)
+ - NodeMCU 1.0 ESP-12E (Or ESP8266)

- -Arduino Mega (Or any arduino that have enough output pins for your application)
+ - Arduino Mega (Or any arduino that have enough output pins for your application)

- -16 Channel Relay module (Or any relay module, max is 16channels)
+ - 16 Channel Relay module (Or any relay module, max is 16channels)

- -16x Wall outlets (Or however many you want, max is 16)
+ - 16x Wall outlets (Or however many you want, max is 16)